Station wagon: 1970 to 1990: Competition from minivans

-The popularity of the station wagon - particularly full-size station wagons - in the United States was blunted by increased fuel prices caused by the 1973 oil crisis.
-Then in 1983, the market for station wagons was further eroded by the Chrysler minivans, based on the K platform.
+The popularity of the station wagon—particularly full-size station wagons—in the United States was blunted by increased fuel prices caused by the 1973 oil crisis.
+Then, in 1983, the market for station wagons was further eroded by the Chrysler minivans, based on the K platform.
 While the K platform was also used for station wagon models (such as the Plymouth Reliant and Dodge Aries), the minivan would soon eclipse them in popularity.

-The US CAFE standards provided an advantage to minivans (and later SUVs) over station wagons, because the minivans and SUVs were classified as trucks in the United States, and therefore subject to less stringent fuel economy and emissions regulations.
+The CAFE standards provided an advantage to minivans (and later SUVs) over station wagons because the minivans and SUVs were classified as trucks in the United States and, therefore subject to less stringent fuel economy and emissions regulations.
 Station wagons remained popular in Europe and in locations where emissions and efficiency regulations did not distinguish between cars and light trucks.

 1990 to present: Competition from SUVs

-The emergence and popularity of SUVs which closely approximate the traditional station wagon body style was a further blow.
-After struggling sales, the Chevrolet Caprice and the Buick Roadmaster, the last American full-size wagons, were discontinued in 1996.
+The emergence and popularity of SUVs, which closely approximate the traditional station wagon body style, was a blow.
+After low sales, the Chevrolet Caprice and the Buick Roadmaster, the last American full-size wagons, were discontinued in 1996.
 Smaller station wagons were marketed as lower-priced alternatives to SUVs and minivans.
 Domestic wagons also remained in the Ford, Mercury, and Saturn lines.
-However, after 2004 these compact station wagons also began to be phased out in the United States.
-The Ford Taurus wagon was discontinued in 2005 and the Ford Focus station wagon was discontinued in 2008.
-An exception to this trend was the Subaru Legacy and Subaru Outback station wagon models, which continue to be produced at the Subaru of Indiana plant.
+However, after 2004, these compact station wagons also began to be phased out in the United States.
+The Ford Taurus wagon was discontinued in 2005, and the Ford Focus station wagon was discontinued in 2008.
 With other brands, the niche previously occupied by station wagons is now primarily filled with a similar style of Crossover SUV, which generally has a car underpinning and a wagon body.

-Imported station wagons, despite remaining popular in other countries, struggled in the United States.
-European car manufacturers such as Audi, Volvo, BMW, and Mercedes-Benz continued to offer station wagons in their North American product ranges (marketed using the labels "Avant", "Touring", and "Estate" respectively).
-However, these vehicles had fewer trim and power train levels than their sedan counterparts.
-The Mercedes-Benz E63 AMG in Estate trim is a performance station wagon offered in the U.S. market.
-The station wagon variants of the smaller Mercedes-Benz C-Class line-up were dropped in 2007 and the BMW 5 Series Touring models were discontinued in 2010, due to slow sales in the United States with only 400 wagons sold in 2009.
-In 2012, the Volvo V50 compact station wagon was withdrawn from the U.S. market due to poor sales.